DinoChiesa/ApigeeEdge-Java-Hashcash/bundle/Readme.md

 It can be used on private cloud or public cloud instances of Edge.
 It relies on [the custom Java policy](../callout) included here.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.
+It's just an example.

 ## Notes on usage

 You will need to compute a hashcash on the client side in order to send one to